 The Evolution: From Rules-Based Automation to Intelligent Systems

-For decades, enterprise automation relied on rigid, rule-based processes.
+For decades, enterprise automation was built on rigid, rules-based processes.
 Systems could execute workflows, trigger approvals, and move data between applications, but only within tightly defined parameters.
-Any deviation from the script previously required human intervention.
+Any deviation from the script required human intervention.

 AI fundamentally changes this dynamic.
 Instead of following fixed rules, AI-powered systems analyze historical data, identify patterns, and make predictions.
 They adapt to changing conditions, surface anomalies, and recommend actions based on context rather than static logic.

-This evolution is playing out across SAP landscapes in practical, high-impact areas:
+This evolution is already reshaping SAP landscapes in practical, high-impact areas such as:

 - Sales forecasting has shifted from manual spreadsheet projections to AI models that analyze historical trends, seasonal patterns, and external market signals to deliver more accurate demand predictions.